 I made sure to get a photo of any gates or breaks in the fence.
 This was the first one I noticed.
 It is still behind the wooden fence, but looks like it could easily be closed and locked.

 In some areas the fence backed right up to backyards, but for the most part there was a buffer of scrub and trees.
+So many burrows!

 It looked like there were some paths that the county used when it came in to maintain the land.